domcross/fhem-skill/README.md

 ## Supported Phrases/Entities
 Currently the phrases are:
-* Hey Mycroft, turn on office (turn on the group office)
 * Hey Mycroft, turn on office light (to turn on the light named office)
-* Hey Mycroft, activate Bedtime (Bedtime is an automation)
-* Hey Mycroft, turn on Movietime (Movietime is a scene)
 * Hey Mycroft, status of thermostat (For sensors in homeassistant)
-* Hey Mycroft, locate/where brian (Brian is a device tracker object)
 * Hey Mycroft, what is the current living room temp
-* Hey Mycroft, what is the current season
+* Hey Mycroft, set thermostat livingroom to 20 degrees

 ## TODO
  * Script intents processing
  * New intent for opening/closing cover entities
  * New intent for locking/unlocking lock entities (with added security?)
- * New intent for thermostat values, raising, etc.
  * New intent to handle multimedia/kodi
+ * New intent for tracking residents status (absent)

 ## In Development
 * Climate and Weather intents